 Introduction

-Categorical variables provide an inherent problem when attempting to describe relationships mathematically.
+Categorical variables with more than two levels provide an inherent problem when attempting to describe relationships mathematically.
 Many analyses we run involve regression analysis which requires that variables be treated numerically.
 The simple sounding solution to categorical variables then is to convert them into a numeric, either via a direct scale mapping or by converting to {0,1} dummy variables.
 This memo argues why broad application of this practice is problematic statistically and offers alternative solutions to the issue.

 For those just looking to see the suggested methods for dealing with nominal categorical variables, please skip ahead to section titled “How to avoid dummy response variables”.